skippyr/libtdk/docs/posix-events-reference.md

 </table>
 <p align="center"><strong>Caption:</strong> The ANSI codes of release states.</p>

+### Remarks

+Parsing mouse events using this syntax, will not work inside of the Linux console using the GPM daemon, as can be explained in this [issue](https://github.com/telmich/gpm/issues/29).

 ## ❡ Key Events

 Key events are reported by using the following codes: